Montgomery County DUI Lawyer

 - The Montgomery County Police Alcohol Initiatives Unit is tasked with detecting alcohol-related offenses.
-The Unit routinely works with officers from six Montgomery County police districts to set up checkpoints and periods of heightened enforcement to catch drivers impaired by drugs or alcohol.
+The Unit routinely works with officers from six MoCo police districts to set up checkpoints and periods of heightened enforcement to catch drivers impaired by drugs or alcohol.
 Their efforts are part of the Checkpoint Strike Force program, an enforcement and education campaign organized by the National Highway Traffic Safety Administration (NHTSA).

 Maryland Transportation Code Section 21-902 divides DUI charges into two primary categories: driving under the influence or driving while impaired.

 - Driving under the influence (DUI) is the more serious offense reserved for when your alcohol consumption significantly impacts driving abilities.
 In most cases, you will actually be charged with DUI per se, which is defined in Code Section 11-174.1.
 Per se is a Latin phrase meaning “in itself.”
 It is used to indicate that a blood alcohol concentration of .08 percent or above is sufficient proof you had too much to drink.
 While you can be charged with DUI if your BAC is below this threshold, it is a harder case for a prosecutor.

 - Driving while impaired (DWI) is a less serious impaired driving offense individuals can be charged with for having too much to drink to drive safely, but not so much that you are guilty of DUI.
 If you have detectable alcohol in your bloodstream but your BAC is below .08, you will usually face this charge.

 You will not be convicted of both DUI and DWI.
 If you are found guilty of DUI, the less serious DWI charge merges into the DUI charge.